Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/2-install-en.md

 ### Flash the uefi image from twrp.
-navigate to the `uefi.img` file and flash it into boot.
+Navigate to the `uefi.img` file and flash it into boot.

 # Boot back into Android
-> use your backup boot image from twrp.
+> Use your backup boot image from TWRP.

 # Finished!